Cambodia Culinary Travel Writing and Photography Retreat Dates

 River Garden owner, Australian Deb Saunders, has lived in Siem Reap for nine years and has been cooking professionally for 40 years.
 Deb graduated from culinary school with distinctions when she completed her Applied Science in Food and Food Service from Melbourne’s prestigious RMIT.
 She ran her own catering company, Culinary Wizardry, for 15 years and during her long career has done everything from food styling to teaching cooking in her own commercial kitchen.
 Deb has a wealth of knowledge when it comes to Cambodian cuisine and ingredients, crafting the culinary experiences that are ran by River Garden’s Cambodian cooks.

-In Battambang our host is Maisons Wat Kor’s owner, Cambodian Kim Nou, who is also the manager of one of the country’s best travel companies.
-An enthusiastic cook with a deep knowledge of Khmer cuisine and local produce and ingredients, Kim Nou is partly to blame for our obsession with Cambodian and Khmer cuisine and has served as our adviser as we’ve developed our own knowledge over the years.
+In Battambang our host is Maisons Wat Kor’s owner, Cambodian Kim Nou, who is an enthusiastic cook with a deep knowledge of Khmer cuisine and local produce and ingredients, Kim Nou is partly to blame for our obsession with Cambodian and Khmer cuisine and has served as our adviser as we’ve developed our own knowledge over the years.
 Kim Nou expertly leads our street food and market walk in Battambang, which participants last year said was a highlight of our tour.
 He recently hosted the Jolie-Pitt family who were in Battambang filming Angelina Jolie’s film Then They Killed My Father.

 More about Lara and Terence